KevEbowe/Kev-project-Prosper-Loan-data-Analysis/README (1).md

 ## Dataset

 This project explores a dataset with loan data of approximately 113,937 loans consisting of 81 features.
-The dataset being used for this project is the prosper loan Dataset, provided by the Udacity Nanodegree program.

 The main features i explored in the data consisted of Borrowers' information and loan information